Wauconda Area Public Library District

 Received by: _______________________________

-The Library Director or his/her designee shall consider this request along with a staff recommendation and decide whether to retain the item in our collection or to proceed with the program.
+The Library Director or their designee shall consider this request along with a staff recommendation and decide whether to retain the item in our collection or to proceed with the program.
 We shall keep confidential the information you have provided.

 The Library Bill of Rights